bdelanghe/amz_sp_api/lib/replenishment-api-model/README.md

 api_instance = AmzSpApi::ReplenishmentApiModel::OffersApi.new
 opts = {
-  body: AmzSpApi::ReplenishmentApiModel::ListOffersRequest.new # ListOffersRequest |
+  body: AmzSpApi::ReplenishmentApiModel::ListOffersRequest.new # ListOffersRequest | The request body for the `listOffers` operation.
 }

 begin